 Fast forward to 2020.
 Two weeks into the Coronavirus pandemic, I found myself in the throes of an abrupt breakup.
 We had only known each other for six months, but I had fallen hard, as you know I tend to do, and the ending hurt.
 And though I was not a stranger to heartbreak, this time everything was different.
 This time the world was upside down.
 It was the early days of lockdown and I was alone in my apartment without the usual distractions to soothe my broken heart, all the while also coping with the news and the uncertainty, the virus and the deaths, the fear and confusion, the friends and family arguing over safety and… yeah, you know the drill.

 But here’s where my self-love quest took off like a rocket ship, landing me on a whole new piece of ground that I didn’t even know existed.
 It began organically, with a transformation in my self-talk.
 As I sat in the shock of the breakup one evening, I heard myself say out loud, “Okay… It’s just you and me, kid.
 And we can NOT afford to collapse over this one, because the world is falling apart right now and you’re alone and probably will be for a long time… But I got you.
 And you got this.
 We got this!
 It’s going to be okay.”
 And then something funny happened.
 Now, this wasn’t the first time I had tried talking to myself, so it’s not like that in itself was the magic.
-But it was the first time I realized that I finally believed the voice.
+But it was the first time I realized that I whole heartedly believed the voice.

-It was just a breakup; not annihilation, but something about going through another one of these at 37 years old, and now alone during an unprecedented, difficult global time, inspired so much self-compassion for that lifelong yearning I’d had for love, and for the scared little girl inside, that even my inner critic Gigi was silent.
+It was just a breakup, not annihilation, but something about going through another one of these at 37 years old, and now alone during an unprecedented, difficult global time, inspired so much self-compassion for that lifelong yearning I’d had for love, and for the scared little girl inside, that even my inner critic Gigi was silent.
 In fact, she was listening too.
 And so I kept talking.
 Out loud.
 To myself.
 And I continued to do this for weeks.
 Until it became my new way of being.

-My self-talk practice during those early weeks helped me develop a relationship with myself that finally felt real and valued.
+My self-talk practice during those early weeks helped me develop a relationship with myself that finally felt real and loving.
 I spoke to myself all day long and just as I would to a dear friend — to my most favorite friend — and over time, I became exactly that.
 When Gigi would pop up with her own critical words, I stepped in gently and spoke back to her, sometimes laughing incredulously at how unkind she could be, but understanding that she was just scared, and befriending her too.
 In the beauty of synchronicity, I had also signed up for a mindful self-compassion course that began shortly after the breakup.
-This helped me develop and practice that more loving relationship with myself through deceivingly simple tools that actually held great power and transformation.
+This helped me develop and practice that more loving relationship with myself through deceivingly simple tools that held great power and transformation.

 As it all started to stick, I was delightfully surprised to discover an incredible new capacity for joy and humor that opened up inside of me.
 It showed up in small, meaningful ways.
-I began catching glimpses of myself in the mirror, for example, and feeling startled by an outpouring of love and an ability to finally see my own inner and outer beauty.
+I began catching glimpses of myself in the mirror, for example, and feeling startled by an outpouring of love and an ability to deeply see my own inner and outer beauty.
 I laughed at myself when I dropped things, made messes and mistakes, or did something embarrassing, and sometimes even Gigi would laugh along, instead of her usual judgment.
 I kept thinking this must be a phase, some mania of some sort, but then the joy never went away.
 I found myself enjoying my own company in a novel way and was amazed at how content I could feel, even in my solitude and heartbreak and amidst the continuing chaotic status of the world.

 © 2020 Alma Ortman.
 All Rights Reserved.